aleix-abuli/lab-vue-ironcontacts/README.md

 Let's take a look at the starter code.

 Inside the `src` folder we have a `contacts.json` file containing the producer's contacts.
 Import the `contacts.json` file to `App.vue`.
-Once done, create a ref variable named `contacts` and store an **array containing the first 5 contacts**.
+Once done, create a ref variable named `contacts` that stores an **array containing the first 5 contacts**.

 Display that array of 5 contacts as a list in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.

 For now, let's render the content in `App.vue`.
 This being said, don't proceed to create a dedicated component for the contact list.
-The reason will become a bit clearer later when we add the delete button next to each contact.
-You are probably not yet familiar with the concept of "lifting state up" and passing callbacks as props.
-For this reason, it is better to render everything in one component for the moment.
+For now, let's just render everything in one component.

 Let's proceed.